 Specialties & Programs

 Making kidney-friendly foods at home can be challenging, especially when a family is facing food insecurity.
 The Hunger Vital Sign screen is a simple tool with two questions that helps find out if families with young kids have enough food.
-At the Dialysis Unit in Children’s Hospital of Philadelphia (CHOP), the team discovered that 52% of families with kids on dialysis are struggling with food insecurity.
-This is well above the rate in Philadelphia (18.6%) and the United States (11.8%).
+At the Dialysis Unit in Children’s Hospital of Philadelphia (CHOP), the team discovered that 52% of families with kids on dialysis were struggling with food insecurity.
+This was well above the rate in Philadelphia (18.6%) and the United States (11.8%).

 Why food insecurity matters

-Children on dialysis with food insecurity have worse lab values, increased rates of infection, and lower quality of life than children on dialysis who are food secure.
+Children on dialysis with food insecurity have worse lab values, increased rates of infection and lower quality of life than children on dialysis who are food secure.
 The more support we can offer families in following through with guidelines and making kidney-friendly foods, the more improvement we hope to see with their lab values.

 What we’re doing to address food insecurity